mHealth-Research-Group/paaws-benchmarking/README.md

 This is the GitHub repository of The Physical Activity Assessment Using Wearable Sensors Dataset: Labeled Free-Living Accelerometer Data (IMWUT '25).
 If you use this data, please [cite our paper](#citation) and <a href="https://www.paawsstudy.org/contact-us.html" target="_blank">email us</a>.
 All the [data used in these experiments is available](#data-availability).

+If you're looking for information on the PAAWS Dataset in general, please see our <a href="https://www.paawsstudy.org/" target="_blank">website</a> or <a href="https://github.com/mHealth-Research-Group/paaws-study" target="_blank">Git repository</a>.

 ## Repository Structure

 `/data`: folder with two participants' data (raw and as computed features) to use when training or running trained models without downloading the entire dataset.
 Our code is set up to use paths directing to this folder, if you <a href="https://hdl.handle.net/2047/D20806901" target="_blank">download the PAAWS R1 dataset</a> and want to use our code, place the full dataset in this directory.

 `/models`: folder containing a single random forest model trained on the PAAWS SimFL+Lab data to recognize five activities using the data from 20 participants.
 To run more of our models,
 <a href="https://drive.google.com/drive/folders/12Xr5isM4o_63GQXUstmpLAYKuu1uvIc9?usp=sharing" target="_blank">please download them</a> and unzip them individually in this folder.

 `/results`: folder containing (1) the predictions from all the experiments in our paper, (2) all the aggregate confusion matrices from each experiment, (3) larger copies of the paper figures, and (4) a preprint of our paper.